Morton Halperin

-Morton H. Halperin (born June 13, 1938) is a longtime expert on U.S. foreign policy, arms control, civil liberties, and the workings of bureaucracies.
+Morton H. Halperin (born June 13, 1938) is an American analyst who deals with U.S. foreign policy, arms control, civil liberties, and the workings of bureaucracies.

-He was a senior advisor to the Open Society Foundations, which was founded by George Soros.

-He served in the Johnson, Nixon, Clinton, and Obama administrations.
+Halperin served in the Johnson, Nixon, Clinton, and Obama administrations.
 He has taught at Harvard University and as a visitor at other universities including Columbia, George Washington University, and Yale.

-He has served in a number of roles with think tanks, including the Center for American Progress, Carnegie Endowment for International Peace, the Council on Foreign Relations, and the Twentieth Century Fund.
+Halperin has served in a number of roles with think tanks, including the Center for American Progress, Carnegie Endowment for International Peace, the Council on Foreign Relations, and the Twentieth Century Fund.
+He was also a senior advisor to the Open Society Foundations.

 Early career

 Halperin was born to a Jewish family on June 13, 1938, in Brooklyn, New York.
 He graduated from Lafayette High School in Brooklyn and received his BA in political science from Columbia University in 1958.
 Thereafter, he attended Yale University, where he received an MA in international relations in 1959 and a PhD in the discipline in 1961.

-Halperin has three sons — David Halperin, Mark Halperin, former senior political analyst for NBC News and MSNBC, and Gary Halperin.
-He is the brother of Daniel Halperin, the Stanley S. Surrey Professor of Law, Emeritus at Harvard Law School.
+Halperin has three sons, including Mark Halperin.
+His second wife, Carol H. Pitchersky, died at the age of 57 in 2004.

 In 2005, he married Diane Orentlicher, a professor of international law at the American University Washington College of Law.
 Orentlicher formerly served as a deputy in the Office of War Crimes in the U.S. Department of State.

 Halperin began his career in academia as a research associate at the Harvard Center for International Affairs (1960–66).
-He was an instructor in government at Harvard (1961-1963) and an assistant professor of government (1964-1966).
+He was an instructor in government at Harvard (1961–1963) and an assistant professor of government (1964–1966).